2008 Jerusalem bulldozer attack: BMW attack

-March 5, 2009, attack
+Jerusalem police car attack

-Two police officers were injured in Jerusalem when an Arab bulldozer driver overturned their police car and rammed it into a bus, before being fatally shot by police and an armed taxi driver.
+On March 5, 2009 two police officers were injured in Jerusalem when an Arab bulldozer driver overturned their police car and rammed it into a bus, before being fatally shot by police and an armed taxi driver.
 The attack occurred around 1 p.m. near the Malha shopping mall, on Menachem Begin Boulevard in southern Jerusalem.
 Police said that a copy of the Koran had been found in the bulldozer after the attack, and that the driver had not been carrying any identification.
 Israel Police and local residents later identified the man as Marei Radaydeh, a West Bank construction worker in his mid-20s who lived with his family in the east Jerusalem neighborhood of Beit Hanina.
 Radaydeh was married and had a daughter.
 Hamas praised the attack, calling it a "natural response" to Israel's demolition of Palestinian homes in Arab East Jerusalem and to Israel's military operations in the Gaza Strip.